btruemn/foundryvtt-rasberry-pi-4/README.md

 *Note: you don't need to setup your own Jitsi server*

-3. Save changes and once the page reloads, you should get a popup in Chrome to enable your site to use your microphone and camera!
+4. Save changes and once the page reloads, you should get a popup in your browser to enable your site to use your microphone and camera.
 That's it!

 ## Sync your pi with Google Drive for automatic backups
 Be aware that you shouldn't have your foundry instance referencing data in a cloud sync/backup service as it could cause data corruption.
 What you can do is create a tar archive of your foundry data, compress it with gzip and move it to your cloud sync/backup folder on a regular basis.